HASSO HERING

 One of the new red-light and speed camera systems is scheduled to be installed on North Albany Road at Thornton Lake Drive, in a school zone.
 According to the police department maps, that intersection had no collisions at all from July 2023 through this past June 16.
 Police Chief Marcia Harnden has cited speeding as the reason for putting cameras there.

-Queen and Geary, where red-light cameras have been working since 2007, is getting speed cameras as well.
-At this location, the police counted five collisions, one with injuries, from last summer to this.
+Queen and Geary, where red-light cameras have been working since 2007, now has speed cameras as well.
+At this location, the police counted five collisions, one with injuries, from last summer to this June.

 Later this year, the city also plans to install photo enforcement systems at Santiam Road and Geary, and in the school zone at Elm Street and Queen Avenue.